Fujifilm XF 27mm f/2.8 R WR Review

 XF 27mm vs. XF 23mm Options

-Below is a quick focal length comparison going from 27mm to 23mm on the APS-C sensor.
-I have the XF 23mm f/1.4 R and wanted to see the difference for myself but also wanted to give you an idea in case you are trying to decide.
+Below is a quick focal length comparison, going from 27mm to 23mm, on an APS-C sensor.
+I have the XF 23mm f/1.4 R and wanted to see the difference for myself, but also wanted to give you an idea in case you’re trying to decide.

-23mm is the standard documentary wide-angle focal length at a 35mm full-frame equivalent and the 27mm focal length is equal to 40mm in full-frame terms.
+23mm is the standard documentary wide-angle focal length, equivalent to 35mm on a full-frame camera, and the 27mm focal length is equivalent to 40mm in full-frame terms.

 The focal length alone is not the only equation to consider.
 The overall quality of the lens, max f-stop, size, weight, and durability should also play into your decision.

-As an example, I think many buyers will be comparing the Fujifilm X100V with a built-in 23mm lens to the combination of the X-E4 and XF 27mm f/2.8 R WR.
+For example, I think many buyers will compare the Fujifilm X100V, which comes with a built-in 23mm lens, to the combination of the X-E4 and XF 27mm f/2.8 R WR.

 Conclusion